Doctoral

 NOTE: The "Green Book"

-is the Prospectus for the PhD Program in Science, Philosophy, and
+is the Prospectus for the PhD Program in Religion & Science.
+It includes the qualifying

 NOTE: The "Virtual